roman-amphitheaters/mapping-movement-and-experience/amphitheaters-movement-experience-formatted.md

 Emmerson’s analysis of how the placement of the amphitheater at Ocriculum evokes the placement of entertainment structures on the Campus Martius in Rome ([Emmerson 2020, 184](#ref-emmersonLifeDeathRoman2020)).
-From this perspecitve, amphitheaters allow those whose experience would allow them to make the association to participate in the ideological program established in the early empure and which continued on.
-This approach is compatible with the very local experience that I am speculating about.
-I do, however, mean difference within the context of the built infrastrucutre of the Roman empire as much as finding connection.
+From this perspecitve, someone familiar with Ocriculum and the Campus Martius might be able to participate in the ideological program established in the early empree and which continued to have relevance in the second century.
+Such an interpretation is compatible with the very local experience that I am speculating about.
+I do, however, mean to find diversity and difference within the context of the built infrastrucutre of the Roman empire as much as finding connection.
 In this regard, I overlap with other scholarship stressing individual experience.
-Noreña, cited above as an historian comfortable invoking Mann, has also “individual subjective experience” as a concern within the study of empires ([Noreña 2019, 42](#ref-norenaIntroduction2019) (check)).
+Noreña, cited above as an historian comfortable invoking Mann, has also addressed “individual subjective experience” as a concern within the study of empires ([Noreña 2019, 42](#ref-norenaIntroduction2019) (check)).
 Ramgopal ([2019](#ref-ramgopalMobility2019)), in the same volume, addresses